Veteran's Court Program

 • Phase advancement

-Veterans Court will require following a treatment plan, which will include some or all of the following components (treatment recommendations may change as individual treatment needs change).
+Veterans Court mandates following a treatment plan, which will include some or all the following components (treatment recommendations may change as individual treatment needs change).

 • Abstinence from illegal drugs and alcohol